nik-shvetsov/paquo_qupath_integration/README.md

 4. Press 'Run' button
 5. If it successfully finished, close Script Editor and press (File -> Reload data) in main QuPath window.
 6. Inspect results

+###
+- Don't forget to save annotations before running script and reload data in QuPath to see produced detections.
+- QuPath have autocropping feature enabled by default as well as the script.
+If you want to validate detections using external viewer or script, consider setting 'use_autocrop' to 'False' in script.groovy or in run.py if you use it directly.